kubernetes/node-problem-detector/README.md

 # node-problem-detector
 node-problem-detector aims to make various node problems visible to the upstream layers in cluster management stack.
-It is a daemon runs on each node, detects node problems and reports them to apiserver. node-problem-detector can either run as a [DaemonSet](http://kubernetes.io/docs/admin/daemons/) or run standalone.
+It is a daemon which runs on each node, detects node problems and reports them to apiserver. node-problem-detector can either run as a [DaemonSet](http://kubernetes.io/docs/admin/daemons/) or run standalone.